ontodev/cogs/README.md

 cogs diff path1.tsv path2.tsv ...
 ```

 `diff` opens a responsive scrolling window.
 To scroll down, press the down arrow.
-To scroll up, press the up arrow.
+To scroll up, press the up arrow (see all navigation below).
 For large files with many columns, you can also scroll to the right with the right arrow and back to the left with the left arrow.

 The start of a diff for a sheet begins in bold with the file name (local and remote versions).